AlessioLaiso/tunetuna/README.md

   - Quick way to shuffle all songs by an artist or in a genre.
   - Genres displayed are the ones actually coming from the metadata in the songs.
 Genre data is stored locally for faster retrieval after the initial sync.
   - Song lyrics in the player.
-  - Optimized for mobile.
-Works on desktop too.
+  - Works on mobile, desktop, and any device with a browser (your fridge?).

 ## Getting started (Docker)